 Years 7, 8, 9 and 10

-PE options are offered to Year 9 and 10 students (this is in addition to normal PE lessons).
-In Year 9 students can elect to complete an additional two periods per week of PE in the Advanced PE programme.
+Further Phys Ed options are offered to Years 9 and 10 students (in addition to normal Phys Ed lessons).
+In Year 9, students can complete an additional two periods per week of Phys Ed in the Advanced Physical Education programme.
 They can also select the Fitness for Life single period option.
-This subject aims to keep the students active for the full 45 minute lesson with activities such as aerobics, pilates, gym circuits and yoga.
+This aims to keep the students active for the 45-minute lesson with activities such as aerobics, pilates, gym circuits and yoga.

-In Year 10 students can choose to enhance their PE programme by selecting Sports Science, a theory-based course that explores how the body works and adjusts with exercise; Advanced PE, consisting of two periods of practical activities; or Introduction to PE Studies, a four-period option that combines both a practical and theory component as a lead in to upper school studies in Physical Education.
+In Year 10, students can choose to enhance their Phys Ed programme by selecting Sports Science, a theory-based course that explores how the body works and adjusts with exercise; Advanced Physical Education, consisting of two periods of practical activities; or Introduction to Physical Education Studies, a four-period option that combines both a practical and theory component as a lead-in to upper school studies in Physical Education.
 The theory courses are offered to students who are interested in understanding movement, physiology and the socio-cultural concepts that form the basis of their own, and others participation in physical activity.

 Years 11 and 12